mendix/docs/content/developerportal/deploy/private-cloud-monitor.md

     This parameter is optional and can be left empty.
     For more information about **MxAgent** see [Configuring the Java Instrumentation Agent](#configuring-mxagent), below.

-7. Press **Apply Changes**.
+7. Click **Apply Changes**.

     ![](attachments/private-cloud-monitor/environment-metrics-apply.png)

 #### 5.3.2 Configure additional Native Metrics options in Connected Mode

-After an environment is [switched into native metrics mode](#enable-native-metrics-connected-mode), it's possible to configure additional options for that environemtn.
+After an environment is [switched into native metrics mode](#enable-native-metrics-connected-mode), it is possible to configure additional options for that environment.

 1. Go to the Cluster Manager page by clicking **Cluster Manager** in the top menu of the **Clouds** page of the Developer Portal.